-Another example of the Panel's departure from principles to accommodate the privileged position of the big powers is its failure to take into account state-terrorism regarding which international law is insufficient for dealing with military strikes by states causing the so called "collateral damage."
-A 100,00 civilian deaths were caused by the illegal invasion and occupation of Iraq, thousands of Palestinians were killed in refugee camps and the destruction of their homes and nearly a 100,000 Kashmiri killed under the Indian occupation.
+Another example of the panel's departure from principles to accommodate the privileged position of the big powers is its failure to take into account state terrorism regarding which international law is insufficient for dealing with military strikes by states causing the deaths of innocent civilians - the so-called "collateral damage."
+A hundred thousand civilian deaths were caused by the illegal invasion and occupation of Iraq, thousands of Palestinians were killed in their refugee camps and the destruction of their homes and nearly a hundred thousand Kashmiris killed under the Indian occupation.

-On the other hand, The Panel condemns terrorism which it defines as "...any action intended to cause death or servere bodily harm to citizens or non-combatants with the purpose of intimidating a population or compelling a government or international organization to do or abstain from doing anything..'
+On the other hand, The panel condemns terrorism which it defines as "...any action intended to cause death or severe bodily harm to citizens or non-combatants with the purpose of intimidating a population or compelling a government or international organization to do or abstain from doing anything..."

 Does this formulation rule out the legitimacy of national liberation struggles against alien occupation and foreign subjugation?
-Consensus on the Panel's definition which reflects the thinking of the great powers is another appeasing gesture towards them, perhaps with a view to rehabilitating the credibility and authority of the UNSC which was marginalized by the unilateralist preemptive use of force by the US war on Iraq.
-At least the Panel has ruled out unilateralism in the case of prevention of genocide reserving the use of military force exclusively to the multilateralist UNSC.
-The writer is former Foreign Minister
+Consensus on the panel's definition which reflects the thinking of the great powers is another appeasing gesture towards them, perhaps with a view to rehabilitating the credibility and authority of the Security Council which was marginalized by the unilateralist preemptive use of force by the US war on Iraq.
+At least the panel has ruled out unilateralism in the case of prevention of genocide, reserving the use of military force exclusively to the multilateralist Security Council.